jlyonsmith/react-form-binder/README.md

 To bind a `Form`:

-1. Add the `bindings` object as a static property of the class, ensuring an `isValid` at minimum. `isValid` can be any truthy value or a function returning a truthy value.
+1. Add the `bindings` object as a static property of the class, ensuring an `isValid` at a minimum. `isValid` can be any truthy value or a function returning a truthy value.
 Mark a field as `noValue` fields if it does not map to a field in the data object.
 2. Construct the `FormBinder` object in the form component `constructor()` add assign it to a  `this.binder` variable
-3. Make all form fields use a _bound component_.
+3. Associate form fields with a _bound component_ as desired.
 See below for how to make these.
-Note, remove existing `onChange` handlers and add a `name` and `binder` property.
+NOTE: remove existing `onChange` handlers if converting from a non-bound component and add a `name` and `binder` property.
 4. In the forms `onSubmit` event handler method add `e.preventDefault()` (to avoid automatic form processing by HTML) and a call to `this.binder.getModifiedFieldValues()`.

 ## The `FormBinder` class